Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Researchers split participants into two groups:

-• The first group’s patients were evaluated twice—at baseline and after 40 HBOT sessions.
+• The first group’s patients were evaluated twice: Once at baseline and again after receiving 40 HBOT sessions using the same specialized HBOT protocol employed at Aviv Clinics.

-• Patients in the second group were evaluated three times—at baseline, after a two-month control period, and after 40 HBOT sessions.
+• Patients in the second “crossover” group were evaluated three times: once at baseline, again after a two-month control period, and finally after receiving 40 HBOT sessions.

-The study found neurological functions and quality of life in both groups were “significantly improved following the HBOT sessions.”
-However, no improvements were demonstrated during the control period of the patients in the second group.
-Additionally, the neurological changes correlated with imaging findings: areas with low function/metabolic activity following the stroke were re-activated.
+The study found that neurological functions and quality of life in both groups were “significantly improved following the HBOT sessions.”
+In the crossover group, no improvements were demonstrated during the control (no treatment) period.

 Improvement of Memory Impairments in Poststroke Patients by Hyperbaric Oxygen Therapy